 The thyroid is located in the front of the neck, right underneath the Adam’s apple, with two lobes on either side of the neck.
 It is a crucial part of the body because it releases hormones that are needed for every organ and process in the body.
 When the thyroid is having difficulty, everything from digestion to mood can be altered.

 Hyperthyroidism is a condition in which the thyroid is releasing too many hormones into the body.
 Symptoms of hyperthyroidism include an increased appetite accompanied by weight loss, feelings of excitement-heart palpitations, increased heart rate, abnormal perspiration.

 Thyroid problems are common for as many as 20 million Americans, 60% of whom do not even realize their condition.
-According to the American Thyroid Association, women are 5 to 8 times more likely to develop thyroid problems and leaving thyroid disease undiagnosed can lead to cardiovascular disease, osteoporosis and infertility.
-Luckily, determining thyroid problems is relatively easy.
+According to the American Thyroid Association, women are 5 to 8 times more likely to develop thyroid problems and leaving thyroid disease undiagnosed can lead to cardiovascular disease, osteoporosis, and infertility.
+Fortunately, determining thyroid problems is relatively easy.
 Most physicians will recommend having a blood test performed and an ultrasound scan in order to determine the presence of a thyroid disorder.

 When examining the thyroid gland, technicians will place the transducer (ultrasound wand) over the thyroid in order to observe its size and shape.

 If you have any of the symptoms above or are worried that you may be developing thyroid complications, talk to your doctors.
 And, if needed, make your ultrasound appointment with Doctors Imaging.
 You can call 504-883-8111 or by fill out the Request an Appointment Form.

 Learn More Thyroid Health and Ultrasounds

 - Common Ultrasound Exams for Women

 - Common Ultrasound Exams and How They Help